Xatta-Trone/extension-stats-scrapper/README.md

 To use this script, follow these steps:
 - Ensure you have the required dependencies installed.
 - Run the script periodically to keep the data up-to-date.
-- Access the parsed data in the generated `data-chrome.json` and `data-firefox.json` files.
+- Access the parsed data in the generated `data-chrome.json`, `data-firefox.json` and `data-table.pdf` files.

 # Dependencies